haticerdogan/Seattle-Airbnb-Project/README.md

 ## Overview

-Airbnb is an online platform that makes it easy to list and rent local homes by connecting hosts and guests.
+Airbnb, which is short for "Air Bed and Breakfast", is an online platform that makes it easy to list and rent local homes by connecting hosts and guests.
 Seattle, WA is one of the most urban and modern cities in th United States.
-As many people visit Seattle, demand for searching and booking Airbnb listings increases but when and by how much.
+As many people visit Seattle, demand for searching and booking Airbnb listings increases.

 ## Business Problem

-The goal of this project is to build a Machine Learning pipeline using regression algorithms that predicts the booking rate of Airbnb lisitings in Seattle area.
-Models predicts the mean booking rate for a given property listing for the year.
-The independent variables affecting the booking rate of listings consists of 3 components:

-1) Numerical columns such as cleaning fee, price and price for extra people.
-2) Categorical columns such as whether host of a particular listing is a superhost or not, bed type, and property type.
-3) Text columns that give an overview of each listing on Airbnb which are preprocessed and vectorized using Natural Language Processing (NLP).
+The purpose of this project is to predict the booking rates of listings based on their features and provide Airbnb hosts with insights that will increase both booking rates and guests' pleasure with valuable improvements.

 ## Data & Methods

-The data source is Airbnb with 2 datasets:
+The data source is Inside Airbnb with 2 datasets:

 - calendar: daily availability of each listing throughout the year 2016 to 2017 along with the listed prices per night.<br/>
   1.4 million rows & 4 columns